JACKSON WILCOX – VOCALS, GUITAR ♦ ERIC RICKEY - GUITAR ♦ SEAN VILLAROS – GUITAR

-MEGAN WINGERTER – VIOLIN, VIOLA, KEYS ♦ KEVIN OAKLEY – BASS (bottom row)
+MEGAN WINGERTER – VIOLIN, VIOLA, KEYS ♦ KEVIN OAKLEY – BASS ♦ ANTHONY SERMENO – DRUMS

-The music of A Crowd of Small Adventures is posited on texture and story with stirring harmonies and violin flourishes.
+The music of A Crowd of Small Adventures is full of textured stories with stirring harmonies and violin flourishes.
 They have been described as having Arcade Fire-like fervor, producing doom-laden Joy Division pop and Postal Service-meets-Queen rock.
 The band's music moves from sweeping string-filled chamber rock to upbeat punk-inspired indie.

 Their first full-length was released in 2010 to overwhelmingly positive reviews.
 “There was no better example of musical perfection and pleasure in 2010 than A Crowd of Small Adventures’ A Decade in X-Rays, their second CD release.
 The quartet smartly fine-tuned these nine alt-pop songs…… and the result is a flawless album. “….the album is fantastic and so are they."
-Mike Prevatt, Las Vegas City Life
+Mike Prevatt, Las Vegas City Life.

 “Wilcox sings as if he were trying to dislodge his heart from his throat, his words setting the tone for an immediate yet nuanced record that’s one of the best releases to come from Las Vegas this year.”